Email Automation

 Bounce rate, complaint rate, queue depth, time-to-send.
 We turn up and the dashboards either don't exist or nobody opens them.
 Google tells senders to keep spam rates below 0.1% and avoid 0.3% or higher.
 You find out by accident, three months late.

 Audit first.
 Then a fix-the-foundations sprint.
-Then the automation you actually wanted, on top of something that won't fall over.
+Then the automation you wanted, on top of something that won't fall over.

 We work with your existing ESPs where they're the right tool, and replace them where they're not.
 You're not buying a platform; you're buying the engineering judgement to put one together.